Welcome to the Northley Student Activities Page!

 Student Council is a group of students looking to improve the school and community.
 The whole school votes on the student council officers.
 This year’s President and Vice President will lead weekly meetings and are assisted by the Treasurer and Secretary.
 In these meetings, fun projects such as selling Candygrams and a Food Drive competition are organized.
 The club also assists in running certain events for the school.

 The Yearbook Club is for students in grades 6-8 who would enjoy helping to create the Northley yearbook.
 In this club, we learn how to use the yearbook software to add pictures and text to the pages.
 Students also have opportunities to take pictures of events and athletics after school.
 Students in Yearbook Club also select the cover for the yearbook and create posters to help advertise the yearbook.
 This is a busy, hard-working club!
-Mrs. Coffman and Mrs. Zimmerman are the advisors for Yearbook Club.
+Ms. Blaisse is the advisor for Yearbook Club.

 The Partnership Program brings together students of all abilities at NMS to create a more inclusive environment.
 Students work together to learn about each other through activities that build social skills, friendship, and communication skills.
 The program is run by the counselors, Ms. Girardi, Mrs. Scharrer, and Ms. Flanagan.Robotics Club